-There are more than 80 articles here on this blog and very few of them are product reviews.
+(Quick Note: There are more than 80 articles here on this blog and very few of them are product reviews.
 I only review things that have actually made my life better in some substantial way, or to provide information that my readers will find useful.
-This post contains affiliate links and I receive a small affiliate payment if you make a purchase after clicking on my links.
-After subscribing to Master Class for a full year, I can vouch for the quality and depth of the courses that they offer.
-So I’m writing this MasterClass review to share my experience and to help my readers decide if it is something they want to try.
+This post contains affiliate links and I receive an affiliate payment if you make a purchase after clicking on my links.
+These small payments help to cover my hosting costs and to justify the time and energy I spend writing this blog.)

 MasterClass: Is it worth the money?
 At $15 per month, the short version is YES.

 What lured me to Master Class was Neil Gaiman’s course on the Art of Storytelling.
 He is one of my favorite authors, and every time I read his work I am in awe of his creativity.
 I get lost in the stories, but I also wonder what it takes to come up with such fabulous material.
 Full disclosure: I’m writing a novel.
 I even feel a bit nervous admitting that out loud, but it’s true.
-I’m one of those people who is working on a book . . . for the past year . . . or two . . . and I do not have any formal training in writing.
+I’m one of those people who is working on a book . . . for the past year . . . or two . . . ok, four . . .and I do not have any formal training in writing.
 My double major in sociology and psychology didn’t prepare me for crafting gripping, page-turning fiction.

 Gaiman’s course on writing fiction was easy to digest and inspiring beyond my expectations.
 It gave me some practical tools for shaping my novel and moving the story forward.
 And I appreciate that I can download all the supplemental PDFs and revisit the material at a later time.

 Shortly after starting my year of Master Class, I was delighted to discover that Phil Ivey and Daniel Negreanu both offered courses on poker strategy.
 Before the world shut down from COVID, I was deep down the poker rabbit hole, exploring how to master live cash games.
 This Master Class review would not be complete without me taking a moment to rave about how awesome both of these classes are.
 As someone who has played poker for over 16 years, even semi-professionally, I think the information is definitely at the pro level, but still easy for a recreational player to understand and apply.
 For any poker player, the master classes on poker are well worth the small price of the subscription.

-I often would listen to an episode while exercising, and then download any PDF material to my laptop at another time.
-I wasn’t that great at reviewing the supplemental PDFs, but I feel that most of the value was in the class videos anyways.
-The app always worked great, and I loved the option of being able to download videos so that I can watch them without using data, which came in handy on road trips.
+I find the app really easy to use.
+I often listen to an episode while exercising, and then download any PDF material to my laptop at another time.
+I’m not that great at reviewing the supplemental PDFs, but I feel that most of the value is in the class videos anyways.
+The app always works great, and I love the option of being able to download videos so that I can watch them without using data, which comes in handy on road trips.